Berry-James/juicebox-task/WRITEUP.md

 9. The documentation instructs that I should use the 'Lenis' package for smooth scrolling, however in no aspect do the designs indicate there would need to be any sort of page scrolling.
 I have not included the package as I don't see its purpose with the design I was given.

+10. I was unable to get a smooth enough animation for the text wipe in the About page slides.
+I have left my incomplete implementation in as an example of my thought process.